10 Common Mistakes To Avoid When Self-Publishing Your Non-Fiction Book

 Mistake # 8: Making It Too Long

-Mistake # 9: Not Writing From Your Heart
+Mistake # 9: Not Writing from Your Heart

 Mistake # 10: Forgetting About The Reader

-If you produce a book that truly and honestly wants to help readers improve their lives, then you and your book will be respected and read.
+If you produce a book that truly and honestly wants to help readers improve their lives, you and your book will be respected and read.
 The reader’s needs must come before your needs.
 If the readers sense any dishonesty on your part, they will not read your book.
 And they won’t buy your next book.

 Quotes-The-Business-Of-Self-Publishing-10-Common-Mistakes-To-Avoid-When-Self-Publishing-Your-Non-Fiction-Book